e-valuation/EvaP/docs/installation.rst

 EvaP is written in Python using the Django framework and you need at least Python 2.6 to run it.
 Apart from Python and Django there are some other dependencies that are listed in the file ``requirements.txt``.
-The file is in a format that pip can use to automatically install all the requirements.
+The file is in a format that `pip <http://www.pip-installer.org/en/latest/installing.html>`_ can use to automatically install all the requirements.
+This can be performed on the command line with ``pip install -r requirements.txt``.

 Filesystem Structure
 --------------------